ghayat2/Agnostic_Fairness/README.md

 1. update=\<update\>: this argument decides which algorithm to use (see report for more detailed explainations):
       * cluster: each cluster has a weight
       * sample: each sample has a weight
-      * individual: each sample is treated as an independent individual
+      * individual: each sample is treated as an independent individuals
 1. update\_lr=\<update\_lr\>: the weight update learning rate of the algorithm
-1. clusters=\<clusters\>: this parameter should be set when using customized clusters: it should be the name of a python dictionary mapping each sample to its cluster
+1. clusters=\<clusters\>: this parameter should be set when using customized clusters.
+It should be the name of a python dictionary mapping each sample to its cluster

 When the training procedure ends, the checkpoint as well as some evaluation statistics will be saved at the path: